Where do I find you?

 What is the check-in time for my trip?

-Check-in time for all our trips is 15 minutes prior to the trip time stated on your booking confirmation.
-You will need to check in with our team in person at the glacier base building in Cron Street.
+Please check in for your Heli Hike one hour prior to the trip time stated on your booking confirmation.
+You will need to check in with our team in person at The Helicopter Line Base, situated on the Main Road (State Highway 6), Franz Josef Glacier, 7856.

 This allows enough time to prepare you for your trip, fill in medical information, give a weather update, and get you kitted up with all the necessary equipment.

-Come in and see our friendly team 15 minutes prior to your trip time.
+Come in and see The Helicopter Line friendly team one hour prior to your trip depature time.

 Do I need to bring a lunch?